-If you like things to be nice and organized, Hazel can automatically sort files into subfolders for you by criteria like date, extension, or type.
+If you like things to be nice and organized, you can automatically sort files into subfolders by criteria like date, extension, or type.
 Here’s how to keep your downloads folder sorted by type for files older than 1 day.

 To select kind, click into the with pattern box.
 You’ll see you have a number of different options.
 The date ones can be particularly handy.

 Here is a similar rule using File Juggler on Windows:

 How often have you tested out an application on your Mac and then never used it again?
 This rule will use the handy Set color label feature to highlight the apps we may want to get rid of.